MaryPulley/My-First-Repo/README.md

-# My-First-Repo
-My First Repo for Week 1
-This is for Week 1 of AI BootCamp
-Hopefully all of this works and I don't break the code immediately.
+This is the README for the My-First_Repo for the first week.
+I hope this works but I'm honestly not sure I'm doing this right.